Oldest football clubs: Defunct clubs

 While the first clubs emerged in Britain, possibly as early as the fifteenth century, these are poorly-documented and defunct.
 For example, the records of the Brewers' Company of London between 1421 and 1423 mention the hiring out of their hall by the "football players" for "20 pence", under the heading "Trades and Fraternities".
 The listing of football players as a "fraternity" or a group of players meeting socially under this identity is the earliest allusion to what might be considered a football club.
 Other early sporting bodies dedicated to playing football include "The Gymnastic Society" of London which met regularly during the second half of the eighteenth century to pursue two sports: football and wrestling.
 The club played its matches – for example between London-based natives of Cumberland and Westmorland – at the Kennington Common from well before 1789 until about 1800.

 The Foot-Ball Club (active 1824–41) of Edinburgh, Scotland, is the first documented club dedicated to football, and the first to describe itself as a football club.
 The only surviving club rules forbade tripping, but allowed pushing and holding and the picking up of the ball.
 Other documents describe a game involving 39 players and "such kicking of shins and such tumbling".

 Other early clubs include the Great Leicestershire Cricket and Football Club present in 1840.

 On Christmas Day 1841, an early documented match between two self-described "football clubs" took place.
 The Body-guard Club (of Rochdale) lost to the Fear-nought Club after using an ineligible player as a substitute.
 The complete rules used in this game are unknown, but they specified twelve players on each side, with each team providing its own umpire, and the game being started by the firing of a pistol.

-A club for playing "cricket, quoits and football" was established in Newcastle on Tyne in or before 1848.
+A club for playing "cricket, quoits and football" was established in Newcastle upon Tyne in or before 1848.
 The Surrey Football Club was established in 1849 and published the first non-school football list of rules (which were probably based upon the eighteenth century Gymnastic Society cited above).
 Windsor Home Park F.C. was in existence as early as 1854, and would go on to compete in early editions of the FA Cup.